-How to Calculate the Pressure Drop Coefficient of Wire Mesh Filters
+How To Calculate the Pressure Drop Coefficient of Wire Mesh Filters

 W.S.
-Tyler has come to understand that selecting a weave pattern is a daunting task and is often overlooked.
+Tyler has come to understand that selecting a weave pattern can be a daunting task and is often overlooked.
 To help you truly gain trust in your mesh, we want to help you select a weave pattern that delivers optimal results and is a glove fit for your specific filter system.

 - What pressure drop is